The Pentacon Six System

 Who is in control? and What is the frustration factor?

-A neighbour and good friend of mine has enthused about his new digital camera, and has insisted that I try it out.
+In 2012 a neighbour and good friend of mine enthused about his new digital camera, and insisted that I try it out.
 Naturally, I was delighted to do this.
-It is the latest model of one of the top-name digital compacts, with a 10 point something megapixel sensor and an 18× optical zoom.
-I have taken a series of pictures in my studio with it, and here are my conclusions:
+It was the latest model of one of the top-name digital compacts, with a 10 point something megapixel sensor and an 18× optical zoom.
+I took a series of pictures in my studio with it, and here are my conclusions:

 1) It is capable of some good results, so long as the image is not displayed or printed too large, and subject to the other factors indicated below.